 Where can I find the expiry date for my emergency food?

-Pouches are individually labelled with the manufacturing dates.
+Pouches are individually labelled within the entree bucket with the manufacturing dates.
 If stored in a cool, dry place the food will last for 25 years from that date.

 If I open the bucket, will the emergency food go bad?